 Central Portugal / March 28, 2020.
 By Susan Connolly

-Óbidos is an enchanting medieval town with whitewashed houses, cobbledstone streets and a medieval castle surrounded by town walls.
-A day trip to Óbidos is one of the most popular day trips from Lisbon. Óbidos also makes for a great detour when travelling from Lisbon to Coimbra or Porto.
+Óbidos is an enchanting medieval town with whitewashed houses, cobbledstone streets and a castle surrounded by town walls.
+A day trip from Lisbon to Obidos is one of the most popular tours from the capital. Óbidos also makes for a great detour when travelling from Lisbon to Coimbra or Porto.

 The town is easy to explore and all Óbidos attractions can be seen within a few hours of sightseeing so an Óbidos tour can be combined with a visit to other attractions nearby.